-“So, what’s the deal with you two?
+“So, what’s the deal with you bastards?
 You want our help or somethin’?”

 “Correct.” the albino confirmed, taking a sip of his own drink, “You’re good, Black Bandit.
 Damned good.
 You may operate out in the boonies, that hasn’t stopped your reputation from spreading all across the countryside.
 You’re tactful, and good with a sword… and that’s saying nothing of your girlfriend there.
 You two are perfect for a job I need assistance with.”

 “And just what would that entail?”
 Aaron asked incredulously, “Because look, I’m in a bit of a rush here.
 I don’t have time for-”

 A loud jingle sounded out, and Aaron shut his lips.
 It wasn’t the sound itself – it was the fact the jingling was coming from a fat satchel of coins Jack held up.
 The albino slammed it against the counter, sliding it across to Aaron.
 Catching it one of his palms, the bandit immediately ripped open the bag, marveling at what waited inside.